 The most important feature of any camera is the portability.
 If you can't carry it, you won't be using it.
 That is why the strap is important.
 You need to be able to carry a camera all day, every day.
 Even if it is your work to carry one or two cameras, it has to work in a way so it's not a pain and thee camera(s) doesn't bang into things or each other.

 I don't like the strap that the Leica SL comes with.
 Too many plastic pieces and cheap design.
-So I ordered it with the original Leica leather strap.
-That wasn't a success because it is simply to short.
-I don't think Leica make any camera straps that are long enough.
-They have to be minimum 110 cm, and often 125 cm to be long enough for me.
-For taller and larger persons even more.
+So I ordered it with the original Leica leather strap, which wasn't a success because it is simply to short.
+A strap has to be minimum 110 cm, and often 125 cm to be long enough for me (and 145cm for others).

 What are the different Leica SL buttons and symbols for?